msorens/images-from-the-aether/README.md

 During my search for a good solution I had some useful conversations with some of the folks who have worked on this problem.
 A special kudos in particular to Zoaib Khan, who critiqued and tweaked code to help me get things going.
-Zoaib provided yet further assistance from his article, [Fastest way to make a responsive card grid with CSS](https://zoaibkhan.com/blog/fastest-way-to-make-a-responsive-card-grid-with-css/), revealing an elegant CSS technique to add responsiveness to existing layout!
+Khan provided yet further assistance from his article, [Fastest way to make a responsive card grid with CSS](https://zoaibkhan.com/blog/fastest-way-to-make-a-responsive-card-grid-with-css/), revealing an elegant CSS technique to add responsiveness to existing layout!

+I finally settled on using the `<virtual-scroller>` component (incorporating with Khan's tweaks for responsiveness).
+This particular component had the added benefit of being able to handle non-uniform sizing of images--not every image in the grid has to be the same dimensions!

 ## Accessibility